Paris Jackson: 2019–present

 On February 18, 2022, Jackson shared the Lost EP.
 The EP includes a collaboration with Caamp called "Lost", and solo songs "Breathe Again" and "Never Going Back Again".
 In June 2022, Jackson released the single and the following music video to "Lighthouse".
 The video has a 1990s-rock grunge vibe that pays homage to Nirvana and Kurt Cobain.
 On October 28, 2022, Jackson released a single titled "Just You".

 In September 2024, Jackson walked the runway at Paris Fashion Week S/S 2025 for Maison Yoshiki Paris, the high fashion brand created by Japanese rock star Yoshiki.

-In July 2025, Paris Jackson formally objected to the Jackson estate's request for legal fees, raising concerns about "irregular payments", including so‑called "premium payments" for unrecorded attorney time and urged the court to deny the fee request until full invoicing was provided.
+In July 2025, Paris Jackson formally objected to the Jackson estate's request for legal fees, raising concerns about "irregular payments", including so‑called "premium payments" for unrecorded attorney time, and urged the court to deny the request until full invoicing was provided.

 Personal life

-Jackson has said that she is multiracial, but considers herself Black and that she was immersed in African-American culture by her father Michael.
+Jackson has said that she is multiracial, but considers herself Black and that she was immersed in African-American culture by her father, Michael.

-By the age of 15, Jackson was an intravenous drug addict, had been sexually assaulted by a stranger and attempted suicide multiple times.
-She was then sent to a therapeutic school in Utah, where she spent her sophomore and junior years of high school, and which she originally credited with helping her overcome depression.
-However, in October 2020, Jackson revealed the school had actually subjected her and the other students to extensive abuse.
+By the age of 15, Jackson was an intravenous drug addict, had been sexually assaulted by a stranger, and had attempted suicide multiple times.
+She was then sent to a therapeutic school in Utah, where she spent her sophomore and junior years of high school.
+In 2020, Jackson revealed that the school had extensively abused her and the other students.
 The revelation came in response to Paris Hilton's documentary This Is Paris, in which Hilton describes being verbally, physically, and sexually abused at Provo Canyon School, a therapeutic school in Provo, Utah.
-Jackson posted to her Instagram account, “I stand with @ParisHilton & all the survivors. ...
-As a girl who also went to a behavior modification 'boarding school' for almost two years as a teenager, and has since been diagnosed with PTSD because of it, and continue to have nightmares and trust issues, I stand with @ParisHilton and the other survivors.
-The other girls I’m still friends with to this day that went to the boarding school with me all have the same symptoms of PTSD and nightmares and trust issues.
+Jackson posted to her Instagram account, "As a girl who also went to a behavior modification 'boarding school' for almost two years as a teenager, and has since been diagnosed with PTSD because of it, and continue to have nightmares and trust issues, I stand with @ParisHilton and the other survivors.
+The other girls I'm still friends with to this day that went to the boarding school with me all have the same symptoms of PTSD and nightmares and trust issues.
 This is child abuse. ...
-Let’s start with Provo and keep going from there."
+Let's start with Provo and keep going from there."

-In March 2019, TMZ posted an article stating Jackson had attempted suicide by cutting her wrists earlier in the month and was placed on a psychiatric hold.
+In 2019, TMZ reported that Jackson had attempted suicide by cutting her wrists and had been placed on a psychiatric hold.
 The story was picked up by a number of other media outlets.
-Jackson denied the suicide attempt, writing to TMZ on Twitter "fuck you you fucking liars" and "lies lies lies omg and more lies."
+Jackson denied the story, writing to TMZ on Twitter, "fuck you you fucking liars" and "lies lies lies omg and more lies."
 On June 16, 2021, Jackson appeared on the Facebook Watch show Red Table Talk, where she was interviewed by her friend Willow Smith.
-Jackson said that she experiences PTSD as a result of being followed by paparazzi, but her mental health has since improved, and that she has found ways to cope, such as music, practicing affirmations, and therapy.
+Jackson said she experienced PTSD as a result of being followed by paparazzi, but her mental health had improved, and she had found ways to cope, such as music, practicing affirmations, and therapy.